euphoric-hardware/baremetal-rust-riscv/README.md

 - [x] panic handling

 ## Ideas
+- Unsafe rust
 - Share rust code/interface with fesvr for syscalls
 - Would be cool to debug with gdb using openocd: https://docs.rust-embedded.org/book/start/hardware.html
 - Better cargo commands (cargo run with spike -d, build options, specify targets...)
 - Improve organization, HTIF as its own package?
 - HAL / board config?
-IDK how hardware works
 - What should be the init assembly and linker scripts?
 Copy from other projects? minimal?
 HW dependent?
     - Not sure what zeroing registers and other magic does